JCarter-coder/Foo-Parameterizations/README.md

 ## Summary

 Developers can create new modules by copying and pasting the `.js` and `.jsx` files from the template folder (`./components/modules/template`) into a new folder and renaming the respective `.js` and `.jsx` files.
 The `.jsx` renders the component in the browser and imports from the `.js` file any applicable functions for that module.

+The right container titled 'Supporting Information' could be used to implement supporting information with links to various references.
+It could also be used to implement future features, such as graphical interfaces using technologies like d3.js to model the various modules as applicable.